fleps/cyber-purple-77-vscode-theme/README.md

 - HTML
 - JSON
 - Markdown
+- Shopify Liquid language (requires a Shopify extension for code highlighting)
+- Salesforce B2C SFCC (ISML / Demandware)
+  - For full support, DON'T associate ISML with HTML, and install Prophet Extension to enable ISML syntax highlight.

-I tested some code samples from other languages, on the ***theme repository there is a "code-samples" folder*** that you can download to see how it looks for each language.
-It should still look OK for most of them, like `C#, Go, Java, PHP, Python and Vue` (provided you have Vue extension highlight installed of course).
+I tested some code samples from other languages, on the ***theme repository there is a ["code-samples" folder](https://github.com/fleps/cyber-purple-77-vscode-theme/tree/main/code-samples)*** that you can download to see how it looks for each language.
+It should still look OK for most of them, like `C#, Go, Java, PHP, Python and Vue` (provided you have a Vue extension highlight installed of course).

-For other languages, it still look ok most of the time, whatever isn't grabbed by the tokes will have a almost white purple foreground, easily customized via `editor.tokenColorCustomizations`'.
+For other languages, it still look ok most of the time, whatever isn't grabbed by the tokens will have an almost "white purple" foreground, easily customized via `editor.tokenColorCustomizations`'.

 ## More screenshots